 Strategy overview

-• In a 2020 randomized controlled trial, 53 percent of families receiving customized financial assistance and housing search support to supplement vouchers moved to a high-opportunity neighborhood, compared to 15.1 percent of families in the control group.
+• In a 2020 randomized controlled trial, 53 percent of families receiving customized financial assistance and housing search support to supplement Housing Choice Vouchers moved to a high-opportunity neighborhood (an outcome linked to upward economic mobility for children), compared to 15.1 percent of families in the control group.

 Before making investments in this strategy, city and county leaders should ensure it addresses local needs.